rapidsai/docs/install/install.md

 mamba create -n rapids-pytorch-cu12 -c rapidsai -c pytorch-nightly -c conda-forge -c nvidia rapids={{ site.data.releases.stable.version }} cuda-version=12.0 pytorch pytorch-cuda=12.1
 ```

+### **Docker Issues**
+<i class="fas fa-exclamation-triangle"></i> RAPIDS `23.08` brings significant Docker changes
+To learn more about these changes, please see the [RAPIDS Docker README](https://github.com/rapidsai/docker){: target="_blank"}.
+Some key notes below:
+- `Development` images are no longer being published, RAPIDS now recommends [Dev Containers](https://code.visualstudio.com/docs/devcontainers/containers) for development
+   - See cuSpatial for an example and information on [RAPIDS' usage of Dev Containers](https://github.com/rapidsai/cuspatial/tree/main/.devcontainer)
+- All images are Ubuntu-based
+   - CUDA `11.2` images are Ubuntu `20.04`
+   - All other images are Ubuntu `22.04`
+- All images are multiarch (x86_64 and ARM)
+   - CUDA 12 is not yet supported on ARM the Docker images

 <br/>

 ### **pip Issues**